NoobsSos/test_incora/README.md

 ```
 then **IMPORTANT**
 ```
-  change Environment Variables in .env
+  rename .env.example to .env and change Environment Variables
 ```
 finally
 ```